 Once our software uncovers an interesting rating pattern that some participants have in common, those participants are automatically added to a group.
 The activity of these auto-created groups can then be compared and contrasted in Interesting Thoughts and Common Thoughts.

 In many cases, gaining insight into an exchange isn’t as simple as skimming through the Top Thoughts to see what matters.
 For example, an important thought might be buried by mediocre ratings while being an area of focus for a group of people.
-Hot Topics can be effective in finding these side conversations.
+Differences can be effective in finding these side conversations.

 In one case, two interest groups (Group A and Group B) shared and rated thoughts in a way that shows that they generally have different priorities.
 But Dr. O'Neil sees that they both gave high ratings to “improved culinary facilities for students”.
 This insight gives Dr. O’Neil common ground to bring these groups together.